-Sugar Cookie Cutouts are a fun and festive holiday cookie recipe.
+Sugar Cookie Cutouts are a fun cookie recipe to make with the family.
 Everyone loves delicious, classic sugar cookies with icing.
 And they are perfect to decorate for any holiday theme or event!
-The cookie is lightly browned and crisp around the edges, while softer on the inside.
+The cookie is lightly browned and crisp around the edges, while softer yet still crisp on the inside.

-These sugar cookie cutouts in the shape of a snowflake are the biggest hit on a holiday cooking tray.
-These eye appealing, crisp and buttery cookies are absolutely delicious with the glace icing.
+These sugar cookie snowflake are the biggest hit on a holiday cooking tray.
+Not only are they eye appealing, these crisp and buttery cookies are absolutely delicious with or without icing.

 As an Amazon Associate, I earn from qualifying purchases from affiliate links.